Skip to Content

 IN SUMMARY

-If you’ve been curious about minimalism, love it or a little guarded or unsure, thank you for reading.
+If you’ve been curious about minimalism, love it or are a little guarded or unsure, thank you for reading.
 Minimalism isn’t for everyone because we all need different things at different times and it may just not be a priority for you right now.
 I get it.
-Sometimes it’s just enough struggle to get through the day.
+Sometimes it’s enough of a struggle to get through the day.

 I also understand that many people are uncertain how to engage with minimalism in their own lives when life keeps on coming at us.
 So, I think it’s important to be upfront and honest about what minimalism can do for us, and what it can’t.
 We live in the real world with ups, downs, raw bits and wobbles along the way, so we need realistic, approachable and warm-hearted minimalism.

 These were just a few thoughts on minimalism for real life that I wanted to share with you today.
 I’d love to hear your thoughts too.
-Please leave a comment below!
+Please leave a comment at the end of the article!

 RESOURCES ON MINIMALISM